Where to find?

 Combined day tickets? / Flex tickets?

-Combined day tickets (also called Flex tickets) are always valid for Zoo and Aquarium Berlin both.
+Combined day tickets (also called Flex tickets) are always valid for Zoo and Aquarium Berlin for one day both.
 With these tickets you do not have to commit to a specific time slot.
 Only the (binding) visiting date must be selected in advance.

 Kids under four?